What is decarbonisation?

 Carbon Border Adjustment Mechanism (CBAM)

-The UK CBAM will place a carbon price on some of the most emissions intensive industrial goods imported to the UK, from the aluminium, cement, ceramics, fertiliser, glass, hydrogen and iron & steel sectors, that are at risk of carbon leakage, ensuring that a carbon price is paid regardless of where the goods are produced.
+The UK CBAM will place a carbon price on some of the most emissions intensive industrial goods imported to the UK, from the aluminium, cement, fertiliser, hydrogen and iron & steel sectors, that are at risk of carbon leakage, ensuring that a carbon price is paid regardless of where the goods are produced.
 Carbon leakage occurs when companies based in the UK move carbon-intensive production abroad to countries where less stringent climate policies are in place than in the UK, or when UK products get replaced by more carbon-intensive imports.
 The UK CBAM will be a key part of the government’s wider strategy to tackle carbon leakage risk.

 This is similar to the EU CBAM which on the 1st of October 2023, entered into application in its transitional phase, with the first reporting period for importers ending 31 January 2024.